m-lab/etl-schema/views/README.md

 - mlab-sandbox:ndt.downloads - referencing only recommended
 - mlab-sandbox:ndt.uploads - referencing only recommended.

-Each .sql file may contain a single %s, which will be replaced with the appropriate project name.
+Each .sql file may contain a Go text/template referencing fields of a bigquery.Table, e.g. `{{.ProjectID}}` which will be replaced with the current project name.

 ## Creating Views